-When you see a sum of $42,000 it may not hit you that you can do a lot with it.
-When you extrapolate it to 10 years, that sum is large enough that, you start thinking: “I should be responsible cause that is a sum of money that I don’t want to mess around with”
+When you see a sum of $42,000, you would think you cannot do much with that amount of money.
+When you extrapolate what you could accumulate to 10 years, that sum is large enough that you will start thinking: “I should be more responsible with that sum of money because that is a sum of money that I don’t want to mess up big time!”

-If we can get this sum of money today, I bet a lot of responsible folks would freak out because they have always been planning with a monthly amount in mind, just chuck as much as they can to savings and spend the rest.
+If we can get $420,000 today, people who wish to be more responsible would freak out because they have always been planning with a monthly amount in mind, just chuck as much as they can to save and spend the rest.

 The spendthrifts will be ecstatic to have such a large sum of money upfront.
-They probably running through their heads which holiday destination to go to or what desirable assets to acquire.
+They probably run through their heads which holiday destination to go to or what desirable assets to acquire.

-I have much friends who doesn’t see the benefit of saving up a sum of less than $500 monthly.
-Even at the end of 1 year its only at most $6000.
-What can you do with that amount these days.
+I have many friends who don’t see the benefit of saving up a sum of less than $500 monthly.
+Even at the end of 1 year, it is only at most $6000.
+What can you do with that amount these days?

-We all have a threshold sum where, past that, you realize its motivating enough to channel your hard earn money to build up.
+We all have a threshold sum where, past that, you realize it’s motivating enough to channel your hard earn money to build up.
 This could be $1 million, or $500k or $250k.
-The problem is that if you tell them that you will reach that goal in 40 years, its too far for them to feel it.
+The problem is that if you tell them that you will reach that goal in 40 years, it is too far for them to feel it.

 I find that an acceptable time period is to project forward and visualize how much you will build up in 10 years.

-Taking $850 per month out of your disposable income and putting it away to build wealth (read my wealthy formula), in 10 years time you would have put away 24% of your income to build up $102,000.
-A six figure sum should be more motivating to work towards..
+Taking $850 per month out of your disposable income and putting it away to build wealth (read my wealthy formula), in 10 years’ time you would have put away 24% of your income to build up to $102,000.
+A six-figure sum should be more motivating to work towards.

 Expand the table and you can see the 20 years projection and 30 years projection.